 Prego Pregnancy Halloween Costume

 Mamma mia!
-A preggo dressed as Prego is the stuff of modern motherhood legend. ::Italian chef’s kiss::
+A preggo dressed as Prego is a recipe for laughs that everyone around you will savor. ::Italian chef’s kiss::

 Fish Bowl Pregnancy Halloween Costume